-One Health for HEALThe One Health for Humans, Environment, Animals and Livelihoods (HEAL) project applies a One Health (OH) approach to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.
+One Health for HEALThe One Health for Humans, Environment, Animals and Livelihoods (HEAL) program applies a One Health (OH) approach to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.
 Read more

-The rationale for the HEAL project is underpinned by the very fact that opportunities for better engaging with governments on the provision of appropriate basic service for pastoral communities exist.
+The rationale for the HEAL program is underpinned by the very fact that opportunities for better engaging with governments on the provision of appropriate basic service for pastoral communities exist.
 Nonetheless, the process of building capacity and enabling environment for appropriate service provision is long and complex in any community, and is particularly difficult among pastoral people, given their levels of poverty and a policy environment that does not fully support the dynamics of their livelihood systems.
 Yet, until pastoral citizens develop the skills and confidence to define and defend their vision for their development and appropriate service provision, they will remain vulnerable to others’ interpretations of what is best for them.

 Unique value proposition